Jones Bar-B-Q Diner: History

 The smoking business was first started by the current owner's grandfather's uncle, Joe.
 The exact year it opened is disputed; Garden & Gun specified 1910 when naming it to their Barbecue Bucket List.
 The Beard Foundation said it had been open "since at least the 1910s."
 According to the Encyclopedia of Arkansas, it "is perhaps the oldest continuously operating restaurant in Arkansas, as well as perhaps the oldest continuously operating restaurant in the South owned by a black family."
 According to Oxford American, it is "the oldest black-owned restaurant in the South, and, perhaps, one of the oldest family-owned black restaurants in the nation."
 According to business guide Black Business, it is "believed to be the oldest black-owned restaurant in the country."
 According to Southern Foodways Alliance, "there are some people who believe it's the oldest continually operated African American-owned restaurant in the South."
 According to The Chicago Tribune, "Food historians say it may be one of the nation’s oldest restaurants owned by an African American family."

 Joe's nephew, Walter Jones, originally served barbecue on Fridays and Saturdays from the back porch of his dogtrot house.
 Walter's son recalled in a 1986 interview that the first pit setup was "a hole in the ground, some iron pipes and a piece of fence wire, and two pieces of tin."

 The next owner was Walter's son, Hubert Jones.
 Hubert's son told Saveur that his father's original place was called The Hole in the Wall, because "that's what it was.
 Just a window in a wall where they sold meat from a washtub."
 Hubert moved the business to its current location in 1964 and changed its name to Jones Bar-B-Q.

 The next and current owner is Hubert's son, James Jones, and his wife Betty.
 In 2010 James Jones told Oxford American that his son, a local coach, was not planning to continue operating the business.

 In 2017 James Jones shared his recipes and permission to use the business name with Kevin Arnold, who opened a Jones Bar-B-Q in Jacksonville, Arkansas, about 100 mi away.
+In 2021, a grease fire destroyed 70% of the restaurant's building.
+The owners vowed to rebuild the place with fire-resistant metal instead of wood.